datacraft-dsc/DEPs/19/README.md

 <!--te-->

-# Ocean Standard Endpoints
+# DEP Standard Endpoints

-This OEP defines how API endpoints should exposed by Ocean Agents.
+This DEP defines how API endpoints should exposed by Agents in the ecosystem.

 In order to enable clients to locate specfic APIs, we must define standard endpoints.
-These endpoints are optional, but required if an Identity wishes their endpoints to be consumed by standard Ocean client tools.
+These endpoints are optional, but required if an Identity wishes their endpoints to be consumed by standard DEP-compatible client tools.

-Endpoints exposed should be declared in the relevant DDO of an Actor who wished to offer these endpoints.
+Endpoints exposed should be declared in the relevant DDO of an Agent that offers these endpoints.

 ## Change Process